JacqsLabz/Sims4-Yootz-Story/2.09-Tragedy/00-index.md

 He took it.
 "But I still need more rep's, coach?"

 "Exactly dude."
-She smirked, it was the same type of thing he used to tell her in the gym.
+She smirked, it was the same type of thing he used to tell her in the gym: that she needed more rep's.

 ----